WALK A MILE IN SOMEONE ELSE'S SHOES -MICHOU BARES HIS SOUL TO SOLE FOR THE LOVE OF A SHOE

 One of the most important lessons I learned early on was, as with all things coveted, pre internet, to save up and buy quality rather than amassing quantity.

-I believe if gentlemen in America really heeded this advice they would begin a collection that enables them to not only maximize a wardrobe making it more versatile but in essence they have less wear and tear on their shoe collection due to he fact that they have increased their footwear options.
+I believe if gentlemen in America really heed this advice they would begin a collection that enables them to not only maximize a wardrobe making it more versatile but in essence they have less wear and tear on their shoe collection due to the fact that they have increased their footwear options.

 Linen Gucci Gold Horsebit Worn in Photoshoot For The Sindhian